Disclosure: This post may contain affiliate links. I receive a small commission at no cost to you when you make a purchase using my link.

-Ringworm is a fungus that effects the skin, scalp, and nails. it is regularly treated with castor oil.
+Ringworm is a fungus that affects the skin, scalp, and nails. it is regularly treated with castor oil.
 Castor oil contains undecylenic acid, which has germicidal and disinfectant properties.
 Compound undecylenic acid belongs to the group of medicines called antifungals.
-Massaging the oil on the effected area will began to treat this fungus.
-Continue daily until effected area is cleared.
+Massaging the oil on the affected area will begin to treat this fungus.
+Continue daily until the affected area is cleared.

 These cysts can be painful and uncomfortable to treat.
 You do not want to squeeze a sebaceous cyst, it can become infected and be far more difficult to clear.
 Using a castor oil pack on the cyst will help kill bacteria, calm inflammation and pull out the fluids that fill the cyst.